 Youth Train in Trades and Dual Credit Programs

-WHAT IS THE YTT/DUAL CREDIT PROGRAM ABOUT?
+WHAT IS THE YOUTH TRAIN IN TRADES (YTT) AND DUAL CREDIT PRGAM ABOUT?

 YTT Foundation programs provide the knowledge and skills needed for entry into an industry occupation and proceed into an apprenticeship program.
 This is an innovative partnership between Selkirk College and School District No. 20, bridging secondary and post-secondary education and training while enhancing transition to the workforce.
 These programs allow grade 10 and 11 students to apply for a Youth Train In Trades Program at Selkirk in their grade 12 year.